 But if you stop learning, keep doing the same-old-same-old, and don’t take action in a meaningful way, then it’s no surprise that you’ll begin to fall out of love with your photography business.

 By committing to taking positive action every single day, you’ll soon find your mojo again.
 New ideas will inspire you, new challenges will test you, and new people will come into your world with potentially life-changing positive consequences.

-If you’re feeling down about your work right now, it’s important to be able to look at the facts.
-What exactly is happening in your photography business?
+If you’re feeling down about your work right now, it’s important to be able to look at the facts to reveal the truth about the situation.

 Check out your Google Analytics to see how your website is performing month-on-month, year-on-year.
 Monitor the growth and engagement of your social media channels and your email marketing.
 Find out what’s working well and what’s not working so well.

 A sense of despair can come from that feeling of being out of control, of not knowing what’s helping to drive revenue and what isn’t.
 By tracking the numbers and measuring the impact of what you’re doing, you’ll be in a far better position.

 Finally, once you’ve set out a plan and have identified the action steps that you need to take to get to where you want to be, aim for consistency.
 It’s incredibly hard to be consistent all of the time, I know.
 But having a non-negotiable routine really helps.

 I’m a fan of theming my week – for example, I do ‘Marketing Mondays’ and ‘Finance Fridays’ to ensure that I am scheduling in the time to do all the things in my business that I need to do around my client work.

 If coming up with regular marketing content is your struggle, create a content calendar for your blog and social media.

 Related reading: Content planning tips for photographers